-According to the experiment data, we chose 0.289880 as the threshold.
+According to the experiment data, we chose 0.2942637391590416 as the threshold.

-After that, we could repair the BadNet1.
-An incoming input with the entropy result lower than the threshold would be judged as the backdoored input and the model would output class -1.
-We got an accuracy of 95.15% when implementing the repaired BadNet1.
-We can see the method STRIP works well on BadNet1 and we get a good “repaired” net.
+After that, we could repair the BadNet1 and call the repaired version G1.
+An incoming input with the entropy results lower than the threshold would be judged as the backdoored input and the model would output class -1.

+To measure the performance of G1, we used 3 validation sets:

+1000 samples from clean validation set and 1000 samples from poisoned data set.
+Label ground truth of all poisoned samples are set as -1;

+Entire clean validation set;

+Entire sunglasses poisoned set.

+For validation set 1, we got an accuracy of 94.75%.
+For validation set 2, we got an accuracy of 91.64%.
+For validation set 3, we got an accuracy of 3.6%.
+The result matches what we expected: a low prediction accuracy on backdoored samples, while a high prediction accuracy on clean samples.
+Therefore, we can see the method STRIP works well on BadNet1 and we get a good “repaired” net.

+Repairing Anonymous Poisoned BadNet (B2)

 In terms of the BadNet2, we processed the inputs in the validation datasets as the previous perturbation steps and draw the entropy distribution of the clean inputs as the figure below.